 The absolute minimum quality soil depth for a carefree lawn is 4 inches; however, for deeper root penetration and the benefits that brings, the accepted standard is 6 inches.

 Can Soils Be Improved?

 Not only can most soils be improved, they usually need to be improved to get the maximum results.

-The knowledge of what’s necessary, the amount and availability of materials and the immediate costs of time and money are the factors that typically deter people from taking the steps necessary to improving the soil.
+The knowledge of what’s necessary, the amount and availability of materials and the immediate costs of time and money are the factors that typically deter people from taking the steps necessary to improve the soil.
 While some people do not fully understand the importance of good soils for grass, many also believe they can save time and money by ignoring the need to improve their lawn’s soil.

 The fact is that failing to improve the soil before planting is only inviting a much greater and continual investment of both time and money that will never return its value as fully as preparing the soil properly before planting any grass.

 With a tape, measure the area where you want to lay your sod.
 Each roll of sod is 2 feet by 5 feet and covers an area of 10 square feet.

 Schedule your order for delivery of sod after you have completed the preparatory work and you are ready to install.
 Prompt installation on the day of delivery is crucial to a strong beginning for your lawn.
 Sod should be installed within 12 hours of delivery.

 Old grass should be removed or turned to ensure proper growth of new sod.
 Soil should be rota-tilled to a depth of 2 inches or new topsoil spread.
 Ensure there are no drainage problems in the area.
 The area should then be rolled to pack the soil and to level out the ground.
 All rocks, roots, sticks, or clumps of soil should be removed and the top two inches of soil should then be loosened in order for the roots of the new sod to establish in the ground.
 The area is now ready for sod.